lucas-homer/cohort-002-skill-building/exercises/02-retrieval-project-work/02.02-building-a-search-algorithm/explainer/readme.md

 <!-- VIDEO -->

 Let's implement Reciprocal Rank Fusion (RRF), a rank fusion algorithm that combines BM25 and embeddings results using position-based scoring.

+Recommendation: hand-code this commit.
+This commit applies RRF to the search pipeline, so it brings it all together.

 ### Steps To Complete